Ajeet Singh Dale

 Ajeet Singh Dale (born 3 July 2000) is an English cricketer.
 He made his first-class debut on 1 August 2020, for Hampshire in the 2020 Bob Willis Trophy.
 He made his Twenty20 debut on 29 May 2022, for Gloucestershire against the Sri Lanka Cricket Development XI during their tour of England.
-In August 2025, it was announced he had agreed a three-year contract to join Lancashire at the end of that year's season.
+In August 2025, it announced a three-year contract to join Lancashire Country Cricket Club at the end of that year's season.